-It's a fascinating idea to even ask these questions, but it's the responses to them that are even more fascinating, if frightening.
+It's a fascinating idea to even ask these questions, but the responses are even more intriguing, albeit frightening.

-You would expect police would know the answers to questions 1 thru 5, wouldn't you?
+You would expect police would know the answers to questions 1 thru 5.
 It's a valid police function to know how many people you're dealing with that meet those criteria.
 Or so I would think.
-Then again I'm just a mere citizen who believes police are far more interested in criminals than they are the likes of me and perhaps you, fellow gun owner.
+Then again I'm just a mere citizen who believes police are far more interested in criminals than they are the likes of me and perhaps you, my fellow gun owner.

 That's where I'd be wrong.

 Here's the response from the RCMP:

 Based on the information provided, a search for records was conducted in the CPIC system.
 Unfortunately, we were unable to locate records which respond to your request.
 Please take note, that the CPI Centre is unable to provide answers to the questions asked as the CPIC system is not used for statistical purposes.

 They don't know the answer to a single one of Denis Young's questions.
 Not one.
 That would be bad enough, but the answer he received next makes matters even worse.

 On June 10, 2016 Dennis received this in an email.

 "The information requested by the requester is not all contained in CPIC.
 It may reside in other databases or records held by other federal departments and agencies, as well as with provincial and municipal governments and agencies.

 That's it.
 The information is "not all contained in CPIC".
 Dennis then asked which pieces of information WAS contained in CPIC.
 Here's the response he received to that question.